Guides

 1. Basic Sewing Supplies: The Essential Starter Kit

-• Sewing needles (both hand and machine)
+• Sewing needles (hand and machine)

-• Thread (a few versatile colours)
+• Thread in a few versatile colours

 • Fabric scissors